arhankundu99/Java-concepts-and-os-basics/oops.md

 Java provides operator overloading also. `+` can be used for addition of 2 numbers and concatenation of 2 strings.

 NOTE: Late binding is only used to public access members of a class.
-NOTE: STATIC and FINAL Methods CANNOT be overriden.Final methods can be inherited.
-Static methods CANNOT be inherited.
+NOTE: STATIC and FINAL Methods CANNOT be overriden.Final and static methods can be inherited.
 ```java
 class A {
     public static void display() {